jess-trus/Adoptable-Dogs/README.md

     ``` pip install Flask ```
 ## Steps

-1. Cleaned and analyzed data using Python
+1. Cleaned and analyzed data using Python in Jupyter Notebook
 2. Stored data in SQLite tables
 3. Created a Python Flask- powered API, which is connected to the data stored in SQLite database
 4. Created HTML/CSS files to create a webpage and style it accordingly